enesmy/LinkedIn-Applier/README.md

 ﻿
 # EMY Linked**in** Applier

-This program for **linkedin** jobs.
-First of all, make review all open positions and looking email address.
-Secondly save all email address in database.
-Finally sending e mail all email address just one time.
+This program is for **LinkedIn** jobs.
+First of all, make review all open positions and looking email addresses.
+Secondly, save all email address in the database.
+Finally sending email all email address just one time.
 ### This program have 3 steps.
 | # | Process |
 | ------ | ------ |